anywhichway/reasondb/README.md

 let p1 = new Person("Joe", new Date("1960-01-16"));

 Promise.all([
-    // Insert Objects into the Person index casting it to a Person as it is inserted, if not already a Person. db.insert([{name:"Mary", birthday:new Date("1961-01-15")}, {name:"Bill", birthday:new Date("1960-01-16")}, p1]).into(Person).exec(),
+    // Insert Object into the Person index casting it to a Person as it is inserted, if not already a Person. db.insert([{name:"Mary", birthday:new Date("1961-01-15")}, {name:"Bill", birthday:new Date("1960-01-16")}, p1]).into(Person).exec(),

     // Insert an Object that looks like a Person into the Object index.